chad-balash/giphy-api/README.md

 [Link to GIF Search](https://chad-balash.github.io/trivia-game/)

-This is a animated GIF search that returns 10 images based on the search criteria.
+This is an animated GIF search that returns 10 images based on the search criteria.
 I created this using html, css, javascript, jquery, ajax, bootstrap, and giphy api.

 ## Instructions